zachanator070/BBBot/README.md

 ```

-If not using docker, install pip requirements with:
+### If not using docker:

+Install pip requirements with:

 ```pip install -r requirements.txt```